 The present documentation of insect population was performed in Kanchanpally village of Kowdipally mandal with geographic location (Latitude 17.904944° N, Longitude 78.253132° E).

 Different insect sampling methods were used for documenting insect population.
 Active sampling methods included use of sweep net of about 30 cm hoop diameter and 60 cm bag length was used to collect flying and jumping insects in the rice canopy, its surroundings and understory vegetation.
 Visual observation of insect were done and Photographs were taken for documentation and later identification.
-Passive sampling methods included installation of pheromone traps @ 4 traps per acre, lure were replaced for every 45 days throughout the study period Pheromone traps were installed to monitor pest population of YSB.
+Passive sampling methods included installation of pheromone traps @ 4 traps per acre, lure were replaced for every 45 days throughout the study period Pheromone traps were installed to monitor pest population of Yellow Stem Borer (YSB).
 Yellow sticky traps were installed @ 4 traps per acre coated with adhesive materials to collect and monitor flying insects.
 Pitfall traps were used to collect the ground dwelling insects.
 The collected insects were brought and preserved until further identification was performed.
 Standard preservation methods were followed and identification of specimens was done according to Triplehorn and Johnson (2005) unto family level.
 All the data was analysed using Microsoft excel 2021.

 Results and discussion

 Altogether 1,906 insect individuals were collected from agroforest ecosystem of Kanchapally village using various sampling methods under eleven orders with total 36 families.
-Of the total reported insect orders, Order Hemiptera was documented with 6 families, Coleoptera and Orthoptera recorded with 5 families each, followed by Araneae, lepidoptera and Hymenoptera with four families each.
-Diptera record with three families and odonatan reported with two families, Neuroptera, Blattodea and Mantodea were recorded with one family each.
+Of the total reported insect orders, Order Hemiptera was documented with 6 families, Coleoptera and Orthoptera recorded with 5 families each, followed by Araneae, Lepidoptera and Hymenoptera with four families each.
+Diptera recorded with three families and Odonata reported with two families, Neuroptera, Blattodea and Mantodea were recorded with one family each.
 In terms of individuals, a greater number of individuals were documented from Lepidoptera with 342 individuals while Blattodea reported with three individuals only (Table 1).

 The sequence of insect distribution from maximum to minimum individuals reported at order level were as follows: Lepidoptera (342) > Hemiptera (325) > Hymenoptera (273) > Orthoptera (268) > Odonata (209) > Coleoptera (179) > Araneae (178) > Diptera (83) > Mantodea (27) > Neuroptera (19) > Blattodea (03) (Table 1).